lisaschubeka/GenDev2024/README.md

 The aim of the search is to first attempt to find a combination of packages that is the **cheapest** and **covers all games** (both highlights and live streams) using the weighted greedy set cover algorithm.
-If no combination can be found that covers all games, the **greedy max coverage algorithm** will be used to find combinations that **covers as many matches** (both highlights and live streams) as possible, ranked.
+If no combination can be found that covers all games, the **greedy max coverage algorithm** will be used to find combinations that **covers as many matches** (both highlights and live streams) as possible, ranked by number of covered games.

 ### Modifications to both Algorithms

-- Instead of finding subsets that aim to cover the entire "universe" of elements, we are finding subsets that aim to cover all the matches of teams selected by the users.
+Instead of finding subsets that aim to cover the entire "universe" of elements, we are finding subsets that aim to cover all the matches of teams selected by the users.

 ### Weighted Set Cover Problem

 The problem of finding the cheapest combination of streaming packages can be reduced to the weighted set cover problem.
 The games can be considered as the elements in this "universe" and the games offered by each streaming package can be considered as subsets with overlap.
-Each game has a weight of $$priceOfStreamingPackage / gamesCoveredByStreamingPackage$$
+Each game has a weight of

+$$priceOfStreamingPackage /
+gamesCoveredByStreamingPackage$$

 I have chosen to implement the **greedy algorithm of the set cover problem** due to the size of the dataset being